 "If Matthew Bourne is aware of the risks, he brushes them off.
 The story is sentimental but not grossly so...
 Bourne has made a wartime story accessible to a post-war generation.
 He deepens the narrative with a contagion of psychological motive and deconstructs the difficult Prokofiev score by fastidiously customising steps for characters in solos, duets and groups.
 These are the things he does best.
 Cinderella has complexity, subtlety and surprises and is a worthy sequel to Swan Lake."
 The London Evening Standard 1997

 "All those who believe the ballet is a hard-to-fathom, boring art form should take their partners and pas de deux down to London's Piccadilly Theatre to see Matthew Bourne's dynamic Cinderella.
 Bourne has taken Prokofiev's 1945 score and totally reworked the story, setting it during the Blitz and introducing breathtaking choreography, often danced barefoot containing traces of jitterbug and the best of Astaire and Rogers.
 All this, plus Lez Brotherston's brilliant wartime sets and the sounds of low-flying aircraft, air raid sirens and exploding bombs make it the most thrilling stage experience in town.
 Give yourself an early Christmas present of a real eye-opener."
 The News of the World 1997

-Pantomime at the London Palladium 2016
+Cinderella the Pantomime at the London Palladium 2016

 Previewed 9 December 2016, Opened 14 December 2016, Closed 15 January 2017 at the London Palladium